ostinelli/syn/README.md

   * Customize the method to resolve registry naming conflict in case of net splits.

 ### Setup
-The callback module can be set in the environment variable `syn`, in the environment variable `event_handler`.
+The callback module can be set in the environment variable `syn`, with the `event_handler` key.
 You're probably best off using an application configuration file.

 #### Elixir
 In `config.exs` you can specify your callback module: